-The person who, as a producer, was taught to defer gratification, be disciplined, controlled, restrained, obedient, a team player…was simultaneously taught , as consumer, to seek instant gratification, to be hedonistic, to abandon discipline, to pursue individualistic pleasure.
+The person who, as a producer, was taught to defer gratification, be disciplined, controlled, restrained, obedient, a team player…was simultaneously taught, as a consumer, to seek instant gratification, to be hedonistic, to abandon discipline, to pursue individualistic pleasure.

 In First Wave societies.
-Most work was performed in fields or at home, with the entire household working together and with most production destined for consumption within the village or manor.
-Work life and home life were fused, intermingled; division of labor was very primitive, with low levels of interdependency.
+Most works were performed in fields or at home, with the entire household working together and with most production destined for consumption within the village or manor.
+Work-life and home life were fused, intermingled; division of labor was very primitive, with low levels of interdependency.

-More and more production was transferred to factory and office; the countryside was striped of population.
+More and more production was transferred to the factory and office; the countryside was stripped of the population.

 But in the home, there was still interdependence.
 Each home remained a decentralized unit engaged in biological reproduction, child-rearing, cultural transmission.
 The housewife continued to “produce” but only for Sector A (her own family).
 As the husband marched off to do the direct economic work, the wife generally stayed behind to do the indirect economic work.
 He moved, as it were, into the future; she remained in the past.